 The execution address of the RO region is the same as its load address, so the contents of the RO output section do not have to be moved or copied from their load address to their execution address.
-Both RO and RW are root regions.

 The execution address of the RW region is also the same as its load address, so the contents of the RW output section are not moved from their load address to their execution address.
 However, the ZI output section is created at run-time and is placed contiguously with the RW region.